alex13lopez/binary_converter/README.md

 **Email:** arendevel@gmail.com

-**Description:**  This is a program that will convert given IP address into a binary IP addres, for instance:
+**Description:**  This is a program that will convert given IP address into a binary IP address, for instance:
                   192.168.1.254 will be converted to: 11000000.10101000.00000001.11111110

 **LICENSE:** GNU GPL